Dog Friendly Beaches

 Photo of Summerleaze beach in Bude by Nilfanion

-Summerleaze beach is the main beach in Bude and is just about as far north as you can go in Cornwall.
-Dogs are welcome all year round, however, this is the only beach in our top 10 list where dogs must be kept on a lead during the day from late May to the end of September.
-However, the beach does back onto grassy dunes where there is plenty of space for a runaround.
+Summerleaze Beach is the main beach in Bude and is just about as far north as you can go in Cornwall.
+Dogs are welcome all year round.
+However, this is the only beach in our top 10 list where dogs must be kept on a lead during the day from late May to the end of September.
+However, the beach backs onto grassy dunes with plenty of space for a runaround.

-At low tide Summerleaze beach here is massive and it is a town beach has just about everything a seaside resort can offer close at hand.
+At low tide, Summerleaze beach here is massive, and it is a town beach that has just about everything a seaside resort can offer close at hand.

 Do you have a favourite dog-friendly beach in Cornwall?
 We would love to know by commenting in the box below or starting a conversation on our facebook page.